WHAT YOU NEED TO KNOW ABOUT MICROPLASTICS IN YOUR SKINCARE

 What Are Microplastics And Why Are They Found in Skincare Products?

-Microplastics are plastic particles that measure 5 millimetres or less in diameter.
-Microbeads (a marketing term the cosmetic industry introduced) count as “primary microplastic” which means they’re intentionally created by the skincare industry.
+Microplastics are plastic particles that measure 5 millimetres or less in diameter, also referred to as microbeads when used in cosmetics – a marketing term the cosmetic industry introduced.
+Microbeads count as “primary microplastic” which means they’re intentionally created by the skincare industry.
 “Secondary microplastics” on the other hand are microplastics that are the result of larger plastic particles breaking down over time.

 Microplastics are typically used to add exfoliating properties to a skincare products.
 They can help remove dry, dead skin cells and unclog pores which is why they’re often found in peelings and other exfoliating products such as bath gels.
 Microplastics are also a common addition to toothpastes.